computationalprivacy/bandicoot/docs/using_bandicoot.rst

 This output implies that ego is active approximately 1.86 days each weekend and 4.43 days each week.

+.. _conversations-label:

 Conversations
 ^^^^^^^^^^^^^

-Some bandicoot indicators rely on texts being grouped into conversations (see :mod:`~bandicoot.individual`).
+Some bandicoot indicators rely on texts being grouped into conversations (see :doc:`reference/bandicoot.individual`).
 We define conversations as a series of text messages between the user and one contact.
 A conversation starts with either of the parties sending a text to the other.
 A conversation will stop if no text was exchanged by the parties for an hour or if one of the parties call the other.
 The next conversation will start as soon as a new text is send by either of the parties.

 Example